From Crude Oil to Gasoline: Unveiling the Complex Journey of Fuel Refinement

 Ensuring Fuel Quality

-After the refining process is complete, the end product—refined fuel—is transported via pipelines, ships, or trucks to distribution terminals, where it undergoes one final round of testing to ensure it meets regulatory standards and specifications before it is sent out to local gas stations.
+After the refining process is complete, refined fuel is transported via pipelines, ships, or trucks to distribution terminals, where it undergoes one final round of testing to ensure it meets regulatory standards and specifications before it is sent out to local gas stations.
 This additional testing typically includes:

 • Quality testing: The chemical composition of fuel samples is analyzed to confirm that they align with the required quality standards.